OpenVision HD over exposed piping. Red HDMI wired tablet shows pitting on the screen. Rugged Wi-Fi tablet shows corrosion found.

 Real-time radiography (RTR) is an advanced, non-destructive testing method that provides live visualization of the internal structures of a component or system without disassembly or destruction.

-Whether for routine inspections or rapid diagnostics in response to an issue, OpenVision HD's real-time radiography capabilities serve as a crucial tool in maintaining the health and integrity of critical assets.
+Whether for routine CUI inspections or rapid diagnostics in response to an issue, OpenVision HD's real-time radiography capabilities serve as a crucial tool in maintaining the health and integrity of critical assets.

 • Are there specific insulation types or materials that OpenVision HD is especially effective or ineffective with?